 While the plot itself is fairly scattered and follows multiple people simultaneously, the story always centers back to Lorne struggling to get a quality show to air despite the unpreparedness of his cast and crew.
 The stakes rise when David Tebet — Willem Dafoe — a network executive, and other NBC shareholders gather to watch what they consider to already be a failure.
 As Lorne strives for a successful night that is always just out of his reach, the audience feels his desperation.

 While the large ensemble cast works as a team to take Saturday Night Live’s community-oriented roots to screen, each cast member shines as an individual.
 LaBelle is more than capable as the film’s lead, a disorganized but passionate Lorne Michaels struggling to crack orders through a feeble, nearly prepubescent voice.
-As the quick-witted Rosie, Sennott continues to prove herself as a multi-faceted actress — she’s distinct, despite her character existing mostly in the context of the men of SNL, balancing her roles as Lorne’s ex-wife and a current fling of Dan Aykroyd — Dylan O’Brien.
+As the quick-witted Rosie, Sennott continues to prove herself as a multi-faceted actress — she’s distinct, despite her character existing mostly in the context of the men of SNL, balancing her roles as Lorne’s ex-wife and a current fling of Dan Aykroyd, played by Dylan O’Brien.

-There are other stand-out performances — Nicholas Braun shines in his double-casting of the quirky Andy Kaufman and Jim Henson, and Cory Michael Smith captures the egotistical nature of a young Chevy Chase.
+There are other standout performances — Nicholas Braun shines in his double-casting of the quirky Andy Kaufman and Jim Henson, and Cory Michael Smith captures the egotistical nature of a young Chevy Chase.
 But if I were to describe all the phenomenal performances within “Saturday Night,” we’d be here all day.
 Other notable members include J.K.
 Simmons, Willem Dafoe, Lamorne Morris, Ella Wood and Andrew Barth Feldman, among many others.

 Don’t expect “Saturday Night” to provide any explanation as to who these people are.
 Prior to my viewing, I was only familiar with Lorne Michaels and Chevy Chase.
 To get maximum enjoyment out of the film, you should do some light research on Saturday Night Live’s original cast before your viewing.